-See our blog on waste removal business for update on Swedish incineration approach.
+See our blog on waste removal business for an update on Swedish incineration approach.

-Could incineration make a return to waste collection Sydney?
+Could incineration make a return to Sydney waste collection?

 Quoting the Sydney Morning Herald: “The Next Generation NSW Energy from Waste Facility, proposed for Honeycomb Drive, Eastern Creek, will generate electrical power from uneconomic residue waste that isn’t salvageable and which would otherwise be landfill.”

-As Sydney grows – this will likely be a debate that will reappear.
-See our recent blog on complaints against truck drivers and rubbish collectors in Brisbane rubbish removal.
+As Sydney grows, this will likely be a debate that will reappear.
+See our recent blog on complaints against truck drivers and rubbish collectors in Melbourne rubbish removal.